-- Head over to the Roman Forum and Palatine Hill ruins to see what life used to be like for the Romans (this is included with many Colosseum tours)
+- Visit the Colosseum then head over to the Roman Forum and Palatine Hill ruins to see what life used to be like for the Romans.

 - Visit the beautiful Pantheon (head inside to cool down on a hot day!)